ASchuehle/WP_media_descritption/README.md

 ## Scripts Included

-1. **Excel File Generation Script**: To kickstart the process, run this script to create an initial Excel file listing all JPG files.
+1. **1_Create_Table**: To kickstart the process, run this script to create an initial Excel file listing all JPG files.
 This file will serve as the foundation for the subsequent steps.

 2. **Upload Check Script**: This script checks whether all files from the specified folder have already been uploaded to WordPress.
 It provides a list of missing files directly in the console for easy identification.